 Rose Holm, student assistant

-Rose Holm studies for a BS from Biology.
+Rose Holm has a BS from Biology and is currently doing her MS from Biology.
 She is attached to the photo archive.

 Gudrun Tølbøll, correspondent, volunteer

 Volunteer on the 5Thule100-project marking the 5th Thule Expedition Centenary